This post may contain affiliate links. Please read mydisclosure policy.

 Tropical cocktails are shaken with crushed ice and then served over more crushed ice.

 To do this properly, a double old-fashioned glass should be filled about two-thirds of the way with crushed ice.
-You will also be adding the ice from the cocktail shaker as opposed to straining the cocktail.
+You will also add the ice from the cocktail shaker instead of straining the cocktail.

 Let’s Get Started

-- Fill you glass ⅔ of the way with crushed ice.
+- Fill your glass 2/3 of the way with crushed ice.

 - Garnish with a spent lime shell and a sprig of ice.